 How to Do a Registry Look-up

-The Registry look-up tool allows employers and the public to search for individuals on the Registry by entering their name or license number.
+The Registry look-up tool allows employers and the public to search for individuals on the Registry by entering their name or certificate number.

-How to Renew your Certified Nursing Assistant License
+How to Renew your Certified Nursing Assistant Certificate

-A CNA license must be renewed every two years.
-The Division of Licensing and Certification will send out a renewal form approximately 45 to 60 days prior to the expiration of a current CNA license.
-This form can be filled out and returned to the Division, or you may renew your license through the online portal.
+A CNA certificate must be renewed every two years.
+The Division of Licensing and Certification will send out a renewal form approximately 45 to 60 days prior to the expiration of a current CNA certificate.
+This form can be filled out and returned to the Division by mail, or you may renew your certificate through the online portal.

 Questions?
 Email us at DLRS.CNARegistry@maine.gov

-Notice: To report complaints of abuse, neglect, or misappropriation, please visit the complaint page.
+Notice: To report complaints of abuse, neglect, or misappropriationby a CNA or DCW , please visit the complaint page.